 With the Trump administration inching us closer and closer to war with Iran, we need Congress to step up and prevent the White House from taking unilateral military action.
 Senator Tom Udall (D-NM) has introduced Senate Bill 3517 to prevent an unconstitutional war against Iran.
 Call your senators at (202) 224-3121 and ask them to support this important legislation.

 Here are some things you can say:

-- The US violation of the deal has created tension between Iran and the US, which the administration may try to use as an excuse for war.
-Congress needs to exercise its constitutional role as a check on the executive branch and prevent President Trump from taking the country down this path.
+Congress alone has the constitutional power to authorize war.
+It must act as a check on the executive branch and prevent President Trump from taking the country down this dangerous path.

 Iran Deal 101, video series – J Street